csem/experiment_tracker/README.md

 Goal of this repo:
 1) Offer a way to process hydra-like folder structure
 2) Offer a comprehensive set of plots and template with Streamlit

+# How to use it
+This repo offers a series of utility functions and templates for creating your own GUI.

 # Terminology (Based on WandB):